The Legacy of Authoritarianism in a Democracy: Understanding the Mechanisms

 I provide additional support for this interpretation by conducting an event study analysis.
-In Figure \ref{figure:Figure7}, I conducted a flexible DID approach and present the election year-specific treatment effects through event study graphs.
-Panel A of Figure \ref{figure:Figure7} plots the year-specific treatment effects considering excess sterilization as the measure of authoritarian rule.
-Panel B additionally presents the year-specific treatment effects considering excess vasectomy as a measure of authoritarian rule.
-Overall, the consistency in the pattern of the findings bolsters my interpretation that the decline in the INC's share of votes was caused by the formation of new opposition parties as a direct deterrence to the INC rule.
+In Figure \ref{figure:Figure8}, I conducted a flexible DID approach and present the election year-specific treatment effects through event study graphs.
+Figure \ref{figure:Figure8} plots the year-specific treatment effects considering excess sterilization as the measure of authoritarian rule.\footnote{the results are identical if I conduct an event study analysis considering excess vasectomy as my measure of authoritarian rule.} Overall, the consistency in the pattern of the findings bolsters my interpretation that the decline in the INC's share of votes was plausibly caused by the formation of new opposition parties as a direct deterrence to the INC rule.\footnote{We see a sudden increase in the number of candidates in 1996 election which is a special case in the history of Indian politics.
+The 1996 election was preceded by major scandals erupted against the incumbent as well as the opposition party members (such as `Jain hawala', `Tandoor murder case').
+About 14000 candidates contested for the 1996 election, and it is the only time in India's history where more than 10000 candidates have contested for election in a parliamentary election.
+Excluding the 1996 parliament election also provide similar results.}